The Construction Labor Shortage: What the Data Says and What to Do About It

 For technology adoption: You don't need to buy a bricklaying robot tomorrow.
 Start with project management and scheduling software.
 Use it as a recruitment tool— younger workers expect technology on the jobsite.
 Then evaluate where automation makes sense for the repetitive tasks you can't staff.

 For workplace culture: This is the hardest part.
 The tech is relatively straightforward.
 The cultural change— creating workplaces where women, younger workers, and diverse talent want to stay— takes sustained commitment.
-But with 57.6% of women reporting harassment, the retention math is clear: fix the culture or lose the talent.
+But with 57.6% of women reporting harassment8, the retention math is clear: fix the culture or lose the talent.

 If you're working on building an AI-ready culture within your organization, the principles apply directly.
 And measuring the success of technology investments ensures you're tracking what actually moves the needle— not just spending on the latest tool.